clausjuhl/workspace-setup/git/git.md

 ## Git
-When installing on Windows AdminPCs, use all default options!
+When installing on Windows AdminPCs, use basically all default options, incl. wincred.

 Use a global .gitignore like so (from .gitconfig in home directory):